Ludhiana Junction railway station

 Ludhiana Junction railway station (station code: LDH) is a railway station located in Ludhiana district in the Indian state of Punjab and serves Ludhiana.
 It is located in about the centre of the city and is among the busiest railway stations of Punjab.
 It is also among the cleanest of railway stations of India.
+This railway station is taken up for being upgraded to model railway station by Railways Department, Government of India.

 The railway station

 Ludhiana railway station is at an elevation of 246 m and was assigned the code – LDH.

 History

 The Scinde, Punjab & Delhi Railway completed the 483 km-long Amritsar–Ambala Cantt – Saharanpur–Meerut–Ghaziabad line in 1870 connecting Multan (now in Pakistan) with Delhi.

 The Ludhiana–Jakhal line was laid in 1901, possibly by the Southern Punjab Railway Co.

 The extension from the Macleodganj (later renamed Mandi Sadiqganj and now in Pakistan) railway line to Ludhiana was opened by the Southern Punjab Railway Company in 1905.

 The Sahnewal–Chandigarh rail link (also referred to as Ludhiana–Chandigarh rail link) was inaugurated in 2013.